-Just got back from what I consider the AABS conference, but above you will see
+Just got back from what I consider the AABS conference, but

 it’s official title.
 I am again motivated to get back to work on my own research, so I think it is money well spent by me and my institution.
 This is the second time the Balts decided to have a combined conference with the Scandinavians, and though I see overlapping themes and some joint sessions, I am not sure this is the best for Baltic studies.
 There were close to 530 attendees from 22 countries and 39% were AABS members, so roughly 200 with interest in the Baltics.
 I don’t know how that compares with the last conference in Chicago, but there were a good number of grad students attending, so I feel Baltic studies are alive and well.